Home > Vintage Computers > Apple II Joystick and Paddles

 Apple branded peripherals are usually far superior than anything made by third-party manufacturers.
 I have several examples of Apple II joysticks made by other companies, but none really come close to Apple quality.
+I purchased the set of paddles and the joystick separately on eBay for about $15 each.
+The joystick and paddles had never been removed from their boxes.
+The joystick and the paddles are compatible with the Apple IIc, the Apple IIc Plus, all versions of the Apple IIe, and the Apple IIgs.

+The joystick is extremely well made.
+Stick movement is very smooth.
+It would definitely stand up to some serious Pac Man action.
 Gain can be adjusted at the bottom of the joystick via two knobs.
 It is sometimes necessary to adjust a joystick to fit the game.
 The Apple II reads the input from the joystick through analog pinouts on the back of the computer.
 It then converts the voltage to numerical values.
 Games calibrate these values differently.
 I have programmed a few simple Applesoft BASIC games and can definitely tell when my calculations don't match that of the joystick.

 Although the Apple joystick may look cumbersome, it is actually quite comfortable.
 I would say that it has better play action than an old Atari-style joystick.
 The joystick has two orange buttons that can both be utilized in an Applesoft BASIC game.
 However, most Apple II games use only one button.

 Paddles have become somewhat rare in the Apple II world.
 They are definitely harder to come by.
 I was thrilled to get a new set off eBay.
 The best thing about the paddles is that there are two on a split cable.
 The Apple II joystick port allows for only one joystick or set of paddles at a time.
 With a split cable, you can play a friend in a mean game of Tron.
 Changing out a set of paddles for a joystick or vice versa is about as frustrating as connecting headphones to a Flat Panel iMac.
-You need to go to the back of the computer, feel around for the port and try to line up the connector with the pins.
+You need to go to the back of the computer, feel around for the port, and try to line up the connector with the pins.

 The paddles are numbered 1 and O. You can use the PDL command in Applesoft BASIC to build a game around the input from either paddle or both.
 I created a simple version of the Tron light cycle game using Applesoft BASIC and PDL(0) and PDL(1).
 It is a two player game taking input from both paddles.